zoot101/snapraid-daily/README.md

 The Script Returns the following codes for the following conditions.
 This can be useful to direct systemd or a seperate master script to carry out further actions depending on the code.
-It is planned to add further return codes the future.

 * 0: Success
 * 1: All Errors